Education & Workforce Development

 Educators: How can the city support teachers and schools better?
 Fill out our survey here.

-At the December 5th Racial & Ethnic Equality Action Summit held by the Task Force, West Palm Beach residents shared two top priorities regarding Education and Workforce Development.
+Based on feedback from the December 5th, 2020 and the June 12th, 20210 Racial & Ethnic Equality Action Summit held by the Task Force, West Palm Beach residents shared two top priorities regarding Education and Workforce Development.
 The subcommittee is currently discussing these priorities:

 - Improving offerings of career development, workforce training, and education opportunities for youth and adults.